Barbiespec/churn_data_heroes/README.md

 The churn database was provided by a bank in Canada containing information on 10,000 bank customers over six months.
 ## Data transformation and cleaning
 To make our dataset suitable for analysis, we need to clean and transform dataset by:
-- creating a new conditional credit score column where credit score of 0-499 is very poor, 500-600 is poor, 601-660 is fair, 661-780 id good and 781-850 is excellent
+- Creating a new conditional credit score column where credit score of 0-499 is very poor, 500-600 is poor, 601-660 is fair, 661-780 id good and 781-850 is excellent
-- adding a new column titled "age_grade" and categorizing individuals aged 18-30 as young, 31-60 as advanced, and 61 and above as old
+- Adding a new column titled "age_grade" and categorizing individuals aged 18-30 as young, 31-60 as advanced, and 61 and above as old
-- creating a new column titled "tenure_stay" for customers that has been with the bank for 0-5 years as short stay and 6-10 as long stay
+- Creating a new column titled "tenure_stay" for customers that has been with the bank for 0-5 years as short stay and 6-10 as long stay
-- adding a new column titlled "estimated_salary" and categorizing individuals salary from 0-66575 as lower class, 66576-133150 as middle class, 131151-199725 as first class
+- Adding a new column titlled "estimated_salary" and categorizing individuals salary from 0-66575 as lower class, 66576-133150 as middle class, 131151-199725 as first class
-- creating a new column titled "churned_" where those that churn is "yes" and those that did not churn is "no"
+- Creating a new column titled "churned_" where those that churn is "yes" and those that did not churn is "no"
+  ## Dataset before cleaning and transformation
+  ## Dataset after cleaning and transformation
+  The datasets are now suitable for analysis and easy visualisation after cleaning and transforming the dataset
+  ## Dax
+  The formula language was used to calculate
+  - The total number of people that churned
+  - The distinctive count of  total number of customers
+  - The churn rate